ryan-david8/boolean-modelling-efflux-grns/README.md

 --- Getting Started ---

-The below steps describe the steps to run the model code with chosen regulatory architecture, update method, update rule and energy levels.
+The below steps describe the steps to run the model code with chosen regulatory architecture.
+To start a local copy of the repository needs to be retrieved.

 Create a clone of Github files locally on your computer through method (i) or (ii):
 - (i) Download directly using the 'Code' --> 'Download' buttons.